Benchmarks¶

 bsr PyTorchscales linearly with block density (0.11 → 0.43 ms as density goes 0.10 → 0.50, ~4× more work done).
 It's the straightforward "iterate stored blocks, doA_block @ B_slice" reference.
 This is what the NKI path has to beat.bsr NKIis roughly constant at 1.8-3.1 ms across configurations.
 Kernel dispatch + compilation + HBM round-trips dominate at these small sizes, not the matmul work itself.
 This mirrors the v0.2.0 CSR finding — Trainium rewards amortizing the kernel launch.- Dense CPU is the ceiling to beat — scipy / torch.sparse / BSR PyTorch are all within 2-4× of it on the trn1.2xlarge's Xeon.
 NKI needs workloads where the matmul work is large enough to swamp dispatch, or where the kernel launch can be amortized across many operations.

 Not in raw "one-shot SpMM at N=128 vs CPU."
-The architectural exploits are:
+The BSR table above measures kernel dispatch overhead.
+The architectural wins come from fusing multiple host passes into one dispatch:

 Trainium-native format.